mendix/docs/content/developerportal/control-center/portfolio-managment-tool.md

 The portfolio management tool is a public tool on Mendix Cloud.
 It is not the same as the portfolio app in the Mendix App Factory Suite, which is private per customer.
 {{% /alert %}}

-If you are an administrator of the company, you can access all the portfolios of the company.
+If you are an Mendix Admin in a company, you can access all the portfolios of the company.
 If there is no portfolio in your company, the system will create a portfolio for your company.

 Click the portfolio to see the overview of all the projects in this portfolio.